KdotJPG/NoisePosti.ng/_posts/2021-03-22-Normalizing-Gradient-Noise.md

 ##### Termination

 There needs to be a way to stop the ascent once the evaluation point is not able to move any higher.
 I chose the following solution, which seemed to work well: (1) check if adding the movement vector changed the location of the evaluation point, (2) if not, double the movement and re-try for a few iterations, and (3) stop if it remained stationary.
-The goal of this is both to avoid irrecoverably overshooting the max, and to reach the top of the hill as accurately as possible within the limits of floating point precision.
+The goal of this is both to avoid irrecoverably overshooting the max and to reach the top of the hill as accurately as possible within the limits of floating point precision.

 ### Starting with Simplex